flutter/flutter/engine/src/flutter/lib/web_ui/dev/README.md

 ## Speeding up your builds and tests

-If you are a Google employee, you can use an internal instance of Goma to parallelize your builds.
-Because Goma compiles code on remote servers, this option is effective even on low-powered laptops.
+If you are a Google employee, you can use an internal instance of Goma (go/ma) to parallelize your builds.
+Because Goma compiles code on remote servers, this option is particularly effective for building on low-powered laptops.

-By default, when compiling Dart code to JavaScript, we use 8 `dart2js` workers.
+Concurrency of various build steps can be configured via environment variables:

+- `FELT_DART2JS_CONCURRENCY` specifies the number of concurrent `dart2js`
+  processes used to compile tests.
+Default value is 8.
+- `FELT_TEST_CONCURRENCY` specifies the number of tests run concurrently.
+  Default value is 10.

 ## Running web engine tests